Tilly-11/Bankruptcy-in-Taiwan/README.md

 # Bankruptcy-in-Taiwan
 **Overview**
-In this project, I explore data collected by a team of Polish economists to predict whether a company will go bankrupt.
+In this project, I explore data collected by a team of Taiwanese economists to predict whether a company will go bankrupt.
 This exercise combines fundamental data science and machine learning techniques, focusing on handling imbalanced data and building strong classification models.
 ___

 **Objectives**